That-Dev-Girl-Sites/jhalabi.com/_posts/2018-02-12-fun-with-names.md

 layout: post
 title: "Fun with names"
 date: "2018-02-12 13:54:00"
+redirect_from: "/blog/fun-with-names"
 categories:
   - pregnancy
 tags:
   - second trimester
+excerpt: Since my pregnancy announcement, I have gotten a lot of name suggestions.
 ---

 Since my pregnancy announcement, and especially since my "it's a girl!" announcement, I have gotten _a lot_ of name suggestions.
 This is despite the fact that I have already decided on the kiddo's name.